LawLabsCanada/task-list-exercise/README.md

 ## Overview

 A simple task list application built with Angular, NGXS for state management, and TailwindCSS for styling.
 This project demonstrates a clean implementation of a task management system with in-memory state management.
+Candidates have the freedom to implement features and structure the application as they see fit, allowing for creative solutions and personal coding style.

 ## Tech Stack